humdrum-tools/humdrum-documentation/tool/encode/index.md

 The **encode** command has a built-in metronome for assisting real-time encoding.
 The metronome sends commands to the MIDI instrument generating metronome tones.
-Two types of tones are generated \-- tones marking each beat, and tones marking the beginning of each measure.
+Two types of tones are generated &mdash; tones marking each beat, and tones marking the beginning of each measure.
 The metronome rate (in beats per minute) is set by the TEMPO command.
 The beat is specified in two ways.
 The default beat is indicated by the presence of